Zavexeon/kingpin/README.md

 ```

 #### Log requests
 Kingpin has a hook for getting request information.
 It returns an object with request info.
+This is executed after a request is handled.
 ```js
 router.onRequest = (request) => {
   console.log(request);